There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 Contract Documents — The Key to an Interior Designer’s Success

-Designers work with many people including architects, builders, many trades and sub-contractors.
+Designers work with many people, including architects, builders, trades, and subcontractors.
 A consistent and uniform communication system with these and your clients is critical to your success.
-Interior Designers work with the building shell and not just interior finishes and furnishings.
+Interior Designers work with the building shell, not just interior finishes and furnishings.

 The NCIDQ exam covers many design conventions used by all trades to communicate with each other: